Theraphosidae (tarantulas) in the order Araneae (spiders)

 Habitat and conservation:

-They appear to prefer dry rocky glades, where they spend their days in silk-lined burrows in abandoned rodent or reptile tunnels or in other natural cavities.
-Like many hunting spiders, tarantulas are active at night, when they pursue insects such as crickets.
+Tarantulas prefer dry rocky glades, where they spend their days in silk-lined burrows in abandoned rodent or reptile tunnels or in other natural cavities.
+Like many hunting spiders, tarantulas are nocturnal, pursuing insects such as crickets.
+Tarantulas are prefer areas seldom frequented by people.
+In late summer and fall, south Missourians often see these large arachnids crossing roads.

 Distribution in Missouri: